The Bible says in Psalms 77:1, “I cried unto

 saw thee, O God, the waters saw thee; they were afraid: the depths also were

 troubled.[17]
-The clouds poured out water: the
+The clouds poured out water: the skies sent out a sound:

-skies sent out a sound: thine arrows also went abroad.[18]
-The voice of
+thine arrows also went abroad.[18]
+The voice of thy thunder was in the

-controls them.
-The apostles wondered at Jesus and said in Mark 4:41, “What manner of man is this, that even the wind and the
+oceans and controls them.
+The apostles wondered at Jesus and said in Mark 4:41,

-certainly take care of our lives.
+then He can certainly take care of our lives.

 The Bible says in Psalms 77:19-20, “Thy way is

 in the sea, and thy path in the great waters, and thy footsteps are not known.[20]
-Thou leddest thy

-A tremendous statement is made in the first part of verse nineteen: “Thy way is in the sea…”
+Moses and Aaron.”
+A tremendous statement is made in the first part of verse

+sea or in the sanctuary?
 God’s way is everywhere.
-You could go to the most significant building ever
+You could go to the most

-built on this earth, the temple, and you could see God’s way there.
-Even though
+significant building ever built on this earth, the temple, and you could see

-the temple no longer exists, we can read about it in the Old Testament and
+God’s way there.
+Even though the temple no longer exists, we can read about it

-learn what God wants us to learn from it about the holiness of God, and the
+in the Old Testament and learn what God wants us to learn about the holiness of

-find His way wherever you look and wherever you are.
+You will find His way wherever you look and wherever you are.

 Verse twenty tells us one of the important aspects of God’s way.
 He leads His children.
 We are like sheep without a shepherd until we meet Jesus, but once we believe on Him, we are led each step of the way.
 That is a wonderful promise.
 The same things that He did for Moses and Aaron, He will do for each of us.
 He led them out of Egypt.
 He will lead us out of this world’s system and ideas.
 He led them through the wilderness to the Promised Land.
-He will lead us through the wilderness of this world each step of the way until we get to heaven.
+Jesus will lead us through the wilderness of this world each step of the way until we get to heaven.
 “He leadeth me, O blessed thought.”

 ___________________________________________________